jacowp357/ml_projects/src/research/README.md

 Latent Dirichlet Allocation
 ===========================

 In standard mixture type models each data-point is assumed to have been generated from a single "cluster".
 In mixed membership type models a data-point may be a member of more than one "cluster".
-LDA models consider each data-point to be "explained" by more than one "cluster".
+LDA is a generative model that considers sets of data-points to be explained by multiple unobserved "clusters".
+The unobserved "clusters" contain parts of the data that are similar.

 The aim is to find common themes among the data assuming that any data-point could potentially contain multiple "overlapping" themes.
+These themes can be considered as hidden unobserved random variables forming part of a PGM framework.

 Probabilistic Graphical Model
 =============================